lit/lit/packages/labs/router/README.md

 ### Routes

-A `Routes` is the main interface into the router API.
+A `Routes` controller is the main interface into the router API.
 It contains route definitions and the templates that each route renders:

 ```ts
 class MyElement extends LitElement {